Facebook Pixel

 Current Description

-These quickfire chillies are on of the earliest ripening chillies and as in the pictures they are already covered in masses of green and fiery red fruits.
+These quickfire chillies are one of the earliest ripening chillies and are a covered in masses of red fruits.
+With flowers too, they should continue to fruit for a while yet.
 The mildest of our chilli plants, these chillies still have a good medium flavour and will add some nice heat to a range of dishes.

 30cm including 1L bio pot